nicklemmon/recipes/_recipes/french-fries.md

 source:			http://allrecipes.com  	# where did you find the recipe?

 #=== Stuff for the ingredients list ===#
+ingredients:
+  - potatoes
-ingredients:	potatoes, ketchup		# what are the ingredients?
+  - ketchup		# what are the ingredients?
 ---

-{% comment %}Write the steps to complete the dish in Markdown below as a numbered list{% endcomment %}

 1. Cut up the 'tatoes
 2. Fry 'em up